 How to get home insurance if you have a conviction?

 There are multiple reasons and scenarios that an insurer will consider when quoting for a customer with a criminal record.
 Often regardless of the conviction, an insurer will deem that person a higher risk to have on their books.
 This can be because of:

 The moral factor – The fact that the person applying has a criminal record will lead many general insurers to think about that person’s moral standing.
 This for them draws into the equation honesty and dependability when quoting.

 Other factors – A person with a criminal record could also be higher risk due to future repercussions/revenge incidents.
 This puts the property in a higher perceived level of danger.

-Refused and declines – Many companies will look to avoid policyholders with convictions and will either increase their premiums with a highly inflated price to become uncompetitive or refused to offer cover at all.
+Refused and declines – Many companies will look to avoid policyholders with convictions and will increase their premiums with a highly inflated price to become uncompetitive.
+They may simply refuse to offer cover at all.
 You may also have experienced a refusal at renewal if the conviction has occurred within your last policy term.

 Only unspent convictions need to be declared when applying for home insurance cover.
 Some serious convictions never become spent and must therefore always be declared.
 Equally, cautions, reprimands and final warnings are not considered to be convictions so will never need to be declared.

 What to do if your insurance is cancelled by your insurer?